tobyndockerill/multisite-global-search/readme.txt

 If you use shortcode `[multisite_search_form]` use `search_on_pages` attribute to search by default on pages.
 For example: `[multisite_search_form search_on_pages="1"]`.
 Default attribute value is `0`.

+= Customizing search form =

+You have to copy the CSS code from the stylesheet in the Multisite Global Search directory, paste it in your own stylesheet and modify it.

 == Screenshots ==